 Device posture media query

 Browser support is growing.
 Chrome and Edge support device-posture today.
 Safari support is expected with the iPhone Fold launch.
-For devices that do not support it, you need fallback media queries.
+For devices that do not support it, you need fallback media queries based on viewport width.

 Viewport segment environment variables

-The first argument is the segment index (horizontal), the second is the segment index (vertical).
+The first argument is the segment index horizontally, the second is the segment index vertically.
 For a typical foldable in landscape orientation, 0 0 is the left segment and 1 0 is the right segment.

 JavaScript viewport segment detection